latinacode/Explore-and-Summarize-Data/README.md

 # Explore-and-Summarize-Data
 Udacity DAND December 2017 - May 2018.
-Last project: Create a Tableau Story.
+Project 7: Explore and Summarize Data.

 # Project Overview
 In this project, you will use R and apply exploratory data analysis techniques to explore relationships in one variable to multiple variables and to explore a selected data set for distributions, outliers, and anomalies.